 (3) In this section —

-“relevant official” means the Registrar of Titles, the Registrar of Deeds, the Ministers respectively administering the Land Administration Act 1997 and the Mining Act 1978 or any other person authorised by a written law to record and give effect to the registration of documents relating to transactions affecting relevant property;
+relevant official means the Registrar of Titles, the Registrar of Deeds, the Ministers respectively administering the Land Administration Act 1997 and the Mining Act 1978 or any other person authorised by a written law to record and give effect to the registration of documents relating to transactions affecting relevant property;

-“relevant property” means property of a kind affected by the transfer order, whether it is an estate or interest in land or any other property.
+relevant property means property of a kind affected by the transfer order, whether it is an estate or interest in land or any other property.

 21. Rectifying error in transfer order